iAmWillShepherd/CSCI-E-34/personas/notes.md

 I just wanted to re-enforce how much she enjoys working out.

+### Grokkability
+> Wears a stainless steel Apple Watch (w/GPS and LTE) with a red sport strap

-I think pointing out that she wears an Apple Watch highlights her interest in the latest tech.
-I chose the LTE model to indicate that she is always connected.
+I wanted to show that she is a very tech forward person.
+I chose the LTE model here to indicate that she is always connected and that she owns an iPhone.

+> Owns a red Inzer lever belt with custom black lever, a pair of white Adidas Adipower weightlifting shoes, and SBD knee sleeves

 The high-end weightlifting gear is meant to show that she is someone who takes weight training seriously.

+> Loves to share the results of her progress on IG

-Her usage of IG conveys that she is a Millennial and likes to show-off a bit
+Her usage of IG conveys that she is a Millennial and likes to show-off a bit.